-For your organisation to be at its best, every stakeholder needs to know what’s being spent by whom—and what kind of return you’re getting on your investment for each dollar spent.
-Performing regular and thorough spend analysis, powered by accurate and complete data and best practices, can help you understand where your money’s going, as well as reveal actionable insights you can turn into opportunities to optimise your workflows for greater productivity and profits.
+For your organization to be at its best, every stakeholder needs to know what’s being spent by whom—and what kind of return you’re getting on your investment for each dollar spent.
+Performing regular and thorough spend analysis, powered by accurate and complete data and best practices, can help you understand where your money’s going, as well as reveal actionable insights you can turn into opportunities to optimize your workflows for greater productivity and profits.

-Carefully reviewing a spend analysis example, using the right software, and following a set of basic processes will enable you to gain insight into, and control over, your own spend while simultaneously improving strategic sourcing, business process management, and overall organisational health.
+Carefully reviewing a spend analysis example, using the right software, and following a set of basic processes will enable you to gain insight into, and control over, your own spend while simultaneously improving strategic sourcing, business process management, and overall organizational health.

 What is Spend Analysis?